Ayfri/Ai-Test/README.md

 # Ai-Test

-A first test about creating an AI using Deep Learning, will later change name when theme is found and AI is working.
+A first test about creating an AI using Deep Learning.<br>
+The goal is to have the populations, which are dots to learn how to reach the goal with the less amount of steps possible.<br>
+There are some obstacles, which are the walls.